qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 while swirling, add the **transmuting tincture**.

 *step 10:*
-still swirling, hold the **mercury** and **disposable items** in your hand over the container. let the mercury flow in as it melts and, as it does, channel **four parts neutral energy** and **one part negative energy** through it according to *the nameless dis-completion pattern*. you can stop channeling after all the mercury has flowed into the container, but hold on to those disposable items you used - we'll be watching them later.
+still swirling, hold the **mercury** and **disposable items** in your hand over the container. *(don't worry about the frostburn, you'll be fine)*. let the mercury flow in as it melts and, as it does, channel **four parts neutral energy** and **one part negative energy** through it according to *the nameless dis-completion pattern*. you can stop channeling after all the mercury has flowed into the container, but hold on to those disposable items you used - we'll be watching them later.
 *pay attention to your other items while you do this - if they begin melting, you're channeling too much negative energy. similarly, if they aren't melting, you're not channeling enough negative energy. <span class='underline'>i still don't get where the sweet spot is supposed to be.</span>* <span class='note'>Just when they are beginning to soften in your hand.</span>

 ---